sourceduty/Alex_Aldridge/README.md

 #
 ### Example Usage

-here are a few of my favorite quotes:
+Here are a few of my favorite quotes:

 "Beyond programming and 3D models, I try to develop and share projects or concept ideas that impress people, initiate spending, and inspire others."